alphagov/performanceplatform-documentation/users/personas.rst

 .. _personas:

-Jane, Service Manager
+Robin, Service Manager
 #####################

-Service Manager for standard transaction –– has been given this responsibility on top of the rest of her job.
+Service Manager for standard transaction –– has been given this responsibility on top of the rest of his job.

 “I am responsible for improving my service and delivering a digital channel which users prefer to use”